U.S. Powerball jackpot hits $1 billion ahead of Halloween night drawing

 The top prize, which will rise even higher if no one holds the lucky numbers on Monday, is also the fifth-largest jackpot for all major lotteries in the United States.

 The drawing takes place just before 11 p.m.
-Eastern time.
-Tickets cost $2.
+EST. Tickets cost $2.

 Winners must guess all six lucky numbers including the final "Powerball.
 The odds of winning the jackpot are 1 in 292.2 million, lottery officials said.